 SLR: As a beautiful wordsmith and an experienced biographer, what was the hardest part about writing this biography?

-SLR: You spend a lot of time on her trip to Kansas with Truman Capote compared to the other 80 some years of life material.
+SLR: You spend a lot of time on her trip to Kansas with Truman Capote (see SLR’s profile) compared to the other 80 some years of life material.
 Is this because you saw it as the second most significant time in her life (the first being the success of Mb) or because her life lends itself to so few personal events?

 CS: I wanted to give Miss Lee credit, long overdue in my opinion, for her part in creating one of the most important nonfiction books of the 20th century.
 Garden City, Kansas was a traumatized town after the Clutter murders in 1959.
 Not only did Harper Lee help Truman Capote penetrate a wall of suspicion and fear, but she also wrote character sketches and contributed insights about the people she and Truman encountered, which Capote later used in abundance.
-Nevertheless, when In Cold Blood was published, Lee only received equal billing with Jack Dunphy, Truman’s lover, in the dedication.
+Nevertheless, when was published, Lee only received equal billing with Jack Dunphy, Truman’s lover, in the dedication.
 Dunphy had next to nothing to do within In Cold Blood.
 That gesture was extremely ungenerous of Capote.

 CS: From childhood, Lee was loyal to Truman, who could be quite a handful at times.
 He demanded attention and threw fits when he didn’t get it.
 I think it’s understandable that she would be hurt and angry that he would treat her compassion towards him so lightly and risk losing her as a friend.